Sync — done right

 outl does this:

-1. Both devices receive both ops via P2P sync.
+1. Both devices receive both ops via the transport.

 2. Each device sorts the two ops by HLC.
 The earlier one applies normally.